mugahed94/Hotel-Management-System/README.md

 - Has a wallet to recieve guests tips.
 - See their working history.
 - Can notify other team members if they can't do the required service.
+- Receive customers’ housekeeping requests.
+- View their schedules and required tasks.

 ## Assumptions and Dependencies
 The users need to have a web browser and internet connectivity. also its assumed that the users have a machine